jtemplet/s3-stream-commander/README.md

 # s3-stream-commander

-Multipart streaming download from S3.
+Multipart streaming download utility for S3.
 Note: Forked from s3-stream-download, added bubbling up of errors and uses s3.headObject/getObject to be more performant.

 ## Features